Building Design Systems: Complete 2026 Guide

 - Typography: --font-size-sm, --font-size-base, --font-size-lg

-AI models understand semantic naming better than cryptic abbreviations:
+AI understands clear names better than cryptic abbreviations:

 // ✅ AI-friendly: Clear, semantic names